-Our speaker, Tony Gervasi of GatesAir, will cover what’s new in the world of audio codecs and transport methods for both radio and TV, both point-to-point and point-to-multipoint, including satellite transport replacement.
+Thanks for joining us for the January 13, 2026 meeting with Tony Gervasi of GatesAir.
+He covered what’s new in the world of audio codecs and transport methods for both radio and TV, both point-to-point and point-to-multipoint, including satellite transport replacement.

 About Tony Gervasi